 But more and more, Kauai is becoming known for its growing menu of locally made products.
 From fine arts to tasty treats, Kauai offers a wide range of specialty goods.

-Perhaps one of the most famous of these products are Kauai Kookies.
+Perhaps one of the most famous of these products is Kauai Kookies.
 Celebrating its 40th anniversary in 2005, the Kauai Kookie Kompany has been making these delicious treats from its bakery in the small town of Hanapepe.
-The company offers eight cookie flavors: Kona Coffee Macadamia, Guava Macadamia, Macadamia Nut Short Bread, Almond, Coconut Crunch Macadamia, Coco Krispies, Peanut Butter and Cornflake Krunch.
+The company offers eight cookie flavors: Kona Coffee Macadamia, Guava Macadamia, Macadamia Nut Short Bread, Almond, Coconut Crunch Macadamia, Coco Krispies, Peanut Butter, and Cornflake Krunch.

 The Kauai Kookie Kompany also produces a distinctive line of salad dressings.
 Hawaiian Hula Dressings was started 20 years ago with the introduction of a zesty papaya seed dressing.
 The product took off, and today the line includes Hawaiian French, Oriental, Passion Fruit Dressing with Herbs, and Maui Onion Dressing.